How do agents apply on behalf of students?

 What additional fees apply?

 Study Manitoba charges no airport pickup fee and no homestay placement fee.
 Homestay families meet students at the airport in Winnipeg and transport students to their home.
-When possible, Ian Scott, Director of International Education also greets students and the homestay families at the airport.
+When possible, Rhonda Simon, Director of International Education also greets students and the homestay families at the airport.

 Students are required to pay for supplies related to their chosen courses, such as art supplies or equipment fees.
 Extra curricular activities such as sports or field trips also have additional fees.